Balooga/balooga.github.io/content/posts/pong-tutorial-1/pong-tutorial-1.md

 * The logic from `FrameRate.update()` moves into the inherited virtual method `FrameRate_process()`,
 * `Pong._process()` no longer needs to call `FrameRate._process()` as the SceneTree calls `FrameRate_process()` on each frame.

-A limitation of inheritance is that rendering the frame rate in a 3D scene requires that `FrameRate` inherit from `Label3D` which means defining a new class `FrameRate3D`.
+A disadvantage of inheritance is that rendering the frame rate in a 3D scene requires that `FrameRate` inherit from `Label3D` which means defining a new class `FrameRate3D`.
 This new class contains much the same logic as `Label` resulting in double the code.
 Inheritance generally leads to the proliferation of small classes.

 Using composition, we can modify `FrateRate` to support both `Label` and `Label3D` as follows;